 HVAC equipment devices operate at high electrical capacity, and their most effective operation primarily depends on your thermostat’s setting.
 So yes, your air conditioner should definitely have its own dedicated circuit.
 By dedicating a circuit for your air conditioning and heating systems, you can ensure that you not only stay comfortable in weather extremes, but also your equipment isn’t damaged from sudden unexpected shutdowns.

-Contact Our Electricians Today
+Contact Our Electricians in the Michiana Area

 Today’s devices make the modern home more convenient and enjoyable – but when too many are running on the same circuit, you may find that they’re all out of commission when your breaker trips.
 To keep your electrical system running smoothly, let Great Lakes Heating & Air Conditioning help set up a dedicated circuit for the appliances that really need them.